 Documentation

-BERA Tools uses MkDocs for user/developer/API documentation.
-MkDocs is a static site generator that's geared towards project documentation.
+BERA Tools uses Zensical for user, developer, and API documentation.
 The documentation source files are written in Markdown and are located in the docs/ folder of the GitHub repository.
+Zensical reads the existing mkdocs.yml through its supported compatibility layer; use the zensical CLI rather than invoking mkdocs directly.

 Documentation File Structure